Why ADHD sometimes isn't diagnosed until adulthood

 “We need things to be urgent,” she said.
 “In school I was always the one writing a paper the night before it was due, but writing was a gift, so I could.
 I had to focus, it was urgent.”

-• Problems focusing on a task and completion or multitasking;
+- Problems focusing on a task to completion or multitasking – distracted by extraneous stimuli or irrelevant thoughts.

-Once she was diagnosed, she told few people.
+Once Leathers was diagnosed, she told few people.
 “It had a negative connotation,” she said.
 “I didn’t share about it for a long, long time.”

 “You can say I’m NOT going to be late,” she said.
 “Maybe that works for a day.
 Most can’t do it themselves, they need help and support.